jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Staff, rare (requires attunement by a bard, cleric, druid, sorcerer, warlock, or wizard)

-While holding this staff, you can use an action to expend 1 of its 10 charges to cast [[charm person]], [[command]], or [[comprehend languages]] from it using your spell save DC.
+While holding this staff, you can use an action to expend 1 of its 10 charges to cast [[Charm Person]], [[Command]], or [[Comprehend Languages]] from it using your spell save DC.
 The staff can also be used as a magic quarterstaff.

 If you are holding the staff and fail a saving throw against an enchantment spell that targets only you, you can turn your failed save into a successful one.
 You can’t use this property of the staff again until the next dawn.
 If you succeed on a save against an enchantment spell that targets only you, with or without the staff’s intervention, you can use your reaction to expend 1 charge from the staff and turn the spell back on its caster as if you had cast the spell.